-The symmetries generated in Broadway Boogie Woogie are momentary tendencies towards a certain order that never come to govern the entire composition as in La Disputa and La Scuola.
-In modern painting the idea of symmetry is only a special case of an asymmetrical universe.
+The symmetries generated in Broadway Boogie Woogie are momentary tendencies towards a certain order that never come to govern the entire composition as in La Disputa del Sacramento and La Scuola di Atene.
+In modern painting the idea of symmetry is only a special case of a natural universe which is entirely asymmetric.

-The symmetrical sequences of Broadway Boogie Woogie signal the genesis of an ordered and measurable space; a finite dimension in an infinite context (the lines that never stop continuing..) and this evokes in plastic terms the genesis of the human dimension (the finite and the search for order) in the immeasurable and disordered context of nature.
+The symmetrical sequences of Broadway Boogie Woogie suggest the genesis of an ordered and measurable space within an infinite context (the virtually endless lines) and this evokes in plastic terms the the human condition (finite and tendentially ordered) within the immeasurable and unordered context of the natural universe.

 The idea of symmetry evokes a center around which things remain identical.
 Symmetry transforms the variation and diversity inherent in every vital process into an absolute identity and this helps the human being to maintain a certain control over the unpredictable evolution of existence.
 The idea of symmetry has long been applied in the arts and architecture, especially when man’s position in the natural context was more precarious than it is today.

 Both Raffaello and Mondrian were well aware that nature and human existence are a combination of infinite and finite, disorder and order, asymmetrical and symmetrical.
-However, in the sixteenth century the infinite was subjected to the finite, disorder to order, nature to man and this, as we said, just to increase through culture a weaker position of the human being in the natural context.
+However, in the sixteenth century asymmetry was subjected to symmetry, disorder to order, infinite to finite, nature to man and this, as we said, just to increase through culture a weaker position of the human being in the natural context.
 In the meantime, the situation has changed to the point that today it is man who has to take care of nature.

 “Through the internalization of what is understood as matter and the externalization of what is understood as spirit – so far too separate! – matter-spirit become a unity.”
 (Mondrian)

-Reality, as it appears to us, induces us to see the things around us as full space and “empty” space.
-We call empty space what is between visible and tangible things.
+Reality, as it appears to us, induces us to see the space around us as “full” and “empty” space.
+We call empty space what is in between visible and tangible things.
 In reality this is not so.
 Everything is full and the “void” appears to us as such only because it is formed by energy-matter with a different density from what appears to us as full.

 During the elaboration phase of the Neo-Plastic language Mondrian considered white, grey and black as colors symbolizing the spiritual while yellow, red and blue were a plastic symbol of the more lively and contrasting variety of colors present in the real and concrete world.

-Mondrian’s use of gray in Broadway Boogie Woogie, mentioned earlier, is also interestingly reflected in Raffaello’s La Disputa del Sacramento:
+Mondrian’s use of gray in Broadway Boogie Woogie is also interestingly reflected in Raffaello’s La Disputa del Sacramento.

 Here too, therefore, the color white and gray express something ethereal and indistinct, while yellow, red and blue tones express the garments of the earthly characters, that is, something more tangible and concrete.
 White plays a similar role to gray even higher up, just below the golden canopy, where a trail of clouds can be seen in which incomplete silhouettes of waving angels can be glimpsed, while on the right and left are two groups of three angels each.

-In both the ancient fresco and the modern painting white and gray express a more ethereal matter (the “void”) than the solid, full-bodied yellow, red and blue.
+In both the ancient fresco and the modern painting white and gray express a more ethereal matter (the so called “void”) than the solid, full-bodied yellow, red and blue.

 The phases of transformation from the outside to the inside (from 1 to 7) and then from the inside to the outside (8) are gray because gray is the color closest to white where everything appears indistinct.